 LEED Certified – the USGBC’s LEED Certified label on buildings, like many of the Marriott’s hotels, are those that have verifiably employed multiple and varying green building strategies to improve human and environmental health.
 Search the LEED directory for Italy / Vatican City certifications.

 GSTC Certified – the Global Sustainable Tourism Council provides global standards for sustainable travel and tourism, as well as international accreditation for sustainable tourism Certification Bodies.
 Booking sites that offer GSTC certified sustainable are bookdifferent, EcoHotels, and Transat.

 Another way to find an establishments implementing eco-friendly or sustainable practices, certified or not, is through Booking.com in which you’ll need to find and review each establishment’s ‘Sustainable Initiatives’ within the booking process.
 Starting 2022, however, you’ll be able to filter searches for accommodations with the Travel Sustainable badge.
-Finally!

-VATICAN CITY SAFETY TIPS
+VATICAN TRAVEL SAFETY

-Please note: when you go to the Sistine Chapel, keep your belongings on you where you know they cannot be accessed (i.e., do not keep valuables in your pockets) because pick pocketers (even young as children) love to pick your pockets while you’re looking up!
+Please note: when you go to the Sistine Chapel, keep your belongings on you where you know they cannot be accessed (i.e., do not keep valuables in your pockets) because pick pocketers (even young children) love to pick your pockets while you’re looking up at the ceiling.
 It almost happened to me.
 Just be careful.

 Beyond that, there is nothing I can recall from Vatican City making it more of a “safety concern” than traveling in my own home country, so my standard tips for female and solo travelers are:

 - always carry photo ID with you; if you don’t want your passport on you at all times, at least carry a copy of it.